atskae/opensgx/README.md

 1. Write an OpenSGX program in the `opensgx/user/test` directory (instructions on writing OpenSGX programs can be found [here](https://github.com/sslab-gatech/opensgx)).
 In this example, we will compile and run the `aes.c` program in the provided directory `opensgx/user/test/openssl/`
 2. `cd` back to the main directory `opensgx/`, then compile the program by running `make -C user`

-### Generate Trace
+### Generate the Program Trace
-1. After compiling the program, change into the correct directory by running `cd opensgx/user`
+1. After compiling the program, change into the `user/` directory by running `cd opensgx/user`
 2. Run the trace generator by running `./test.sh test/your-program`, where `your-program` is the OpenSGX program that was written in Step 1.
 A trace file will be generated in the `opensgx/user/test/` directory as `your-program.out`.

 For example, to run the `aes` program, run `./test.sh test/openssl/aes`.
 The message `Writing to file test/openssl/aes.out` will be printed to the console.
-This will generate the trace file `test/openssl/aes.out`, which takes approximately 3 minutes.
+This will generate the trace file `test/openssl/aes.out`.
+Generating the `aes.out` trace takes approximately 3 minutes.

 Running the command `head test/openssl/aes.out` will display the first few lines of the generated `aes.out` trace:
 ```